vedi/knowledge-base/src/documents/cocos2dx/js/profile/Profile_GettingStarted.html.md

 ### Game Center for iOS

-Game Center is supported out-of-the-box, authentication is done either through the signed in Game Center account.
+Game Center is supported out-of-the-box, authentication is done through the signed in Game Center account.
 Follow the next steps to make it work:

 1. Follow Apple's guide how to [Incorporate Game Center into Your Game](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/GameKit_Guide/GameCenterOverview/GameCenterOverview.html#//apple_ref/doc/uid/TP40008304-CH5-SW22) (steps 4 and 5).